Scott Staniforth: Career

 2005 – Played a total of 24 games with London Irish, scoring seven tries and earning the club's Player of the Season award.

 2006 – Was the top try scorer for the Western Force with nine and was awarded player of the year for the Western Force.
 Staniforth came runner up in the Australian Super 14 player of the year.
 Scott was awarded for his good form being named in the 2006 Qantas Wallabies.

 2007– Was a rewarding year for Staniforth being named Vice Captain of the Western Force and his selection for the Wallabies.
-Staniforth earned a few caps and got the memorable try against the All Blacks in one of the Bledisloe Matches but was unluckily hit by injury in his first touch at the France World Cup.
+Staniforth earned a few caps and got the memorable try against the All Blacks in one of the Bledisloe Matches and was hit by injury in his first touch at the France World Cup.

 2008– Had another good year with the Emirates Western Force but was hit by injury late in the season and again on the UK end of season Development tour.

 2009– Was another rewarding year for Staniforth.
 Hit early in the season by injury he was unsure if he would reach his 100th Super Rugby cap.
 The last game of the season, a home game for the Western Force saw Staniforth reach his 100th milestone and finish his Super Rugby career in Australia with 2 tries and a Force win.

 2009/10- Staniforth is now playing for Yokogawa Musashino Atlastars in Japan.
 Yokogawa Musashino Atlastars is a Japanese rugby team based in Musashino, Tokyo.